mottasimsadi/blood-connect-server/README.md

 *   **Secure RESTful API:** Provides a complete set of endpoints for all CRUD (Create, Read, Update, Delete) operations.
 *   **JWT Authentication & Authorization:** Integrates with Firebase Admin SDK to verify JWTs on all private routes, ensuring secure access to data.
 *   **Role-Based Access Control (RBAC):** Implements custom middleware (`verifyAdmin`, `verifyAdminOrVolunteer`) to protect sensitive endpoints, ensuring that only users with the appropriate roles (admin, volunteer) can perform specific actions.
-*   **Dynamic Data Filtering & Pagination:** API endpoints support dynamic filtering (e.g., by status) and limiting results for features like pagination and dashboard summaries.
+*   **Dynamic Data Filtering:** API endpoints support dynamic filtering (e.g., by status) and limiting results for features like pagination and dashboard summaries.
 *   **Stripe Payment Integration:** Includes a dedicated endpoint for creating Stripe Payment Intents, enabling secure and reliable online donations.
+*   **Advanced Data Aggregation:** Utilizes MongoDB's aggregation pipeline to provide comprehensive statistics for the admin dashboard, including monthly donation trends, request status breakdowns, blood type distribution, and funding totals.
-*   **Robust Security Measures:** Designed with security in mind, such as preventing users from modifying others' data, validating ObjectIDs to prevent crashes, and ensuring admins cannot remove their own privileges from the user list.
+*   **Robust Security Measures:** Designed with security in mind, such as preventing users from modifying others' data, validating ObjectIDs to prevent crashes, and ensuring admins cannot be managed through the public user list.
-*   **Data Aggregation:** Provides an endpoint for calculating and returning platform-wide statistics for the admin/volunteer dashboards.

 ---

 ### 🛠️ Technology Stack

+*   **Runtime:** Node.js
 *   **Framework:** Express.js
 *   **Database:** MongoDB (with MongoDB Native Driver)
 *   **Authentication:** Firebase Admin SDK (for JWT verification)